| |

 the vast Buddha qualities of enlightened body, speech, mind & actions.

+enlightened qualities.
 Shentong posits the power, energy & wisdom of our Buddha-nature,

 ever-discovering the full array of the natural, fundamental (most subtle)